Jeavon/Umbraco-Core-Property-Value-Converters/Docs/ModelsBuilder.md

 ## Example 1 - Multi Node Tree Picker ##

-In this example we have two mulitnode tree pickers that instead of a collection of `IPublishedContent` we would like to return collections of our custom models of `PageTile` & `NewsArticlePage`, for all other multi node tree pickers we want them to continue to return `IPublishedContent`
+In this example we have two multinode tree pickers that instead of a collection of `IPublishedContent` we would like to return collections of our custom models of `PageTile` & `NewsArticlePage`, for all other multi node tree pickers we want them to continue to return `IPublishedContent`

 ### Generated default models with `IPublishedContent` ###